lrowe/varnish-tinykvm-rust-glibc-repro/README.md

 # Error using static glibc builds with Varnish TinyKVM

+> [!NOTE]
+> This has been resolved by specifying `-no-pie` and the flags moved to the .cargo/config.toml.

 Reproducer to demonstrate broken static glibc Rust builds with Varnish TinyKVM.

 The current examples of Rust with Varnish TinyKVM use musl.